-Medical patients now have better access to their medicine, and unapologetic stoners will be able to get the devil’s lettuce without the morally duplicitous rigmarole of re-upping a medical card.
+Medical patients now have better access to their medicine, and unapologetic stoners (like myself) are able to get the devil’s lettuce without the morally duplicitous rigmarole of re-upping a medical card.

 Oakland and Berkeley stand poised to become the legal weed Mecca of the Bay Area, both longtime social and legal proponents of the medical marijuana industry.

 Oakland passed Proposition 215, The Compassionate Care Act, in 1996, and Berkeley is home to the oldest medical marijuana dispensary in the country, the Berkeley Patients Group, which turned 19 in November.